modelscope/modelscope-studio/docs/components/Chatbot/README.md

 ### Support for User Selection Interaction

-Include the `select-box` tag in the returned content for more usage details, see <tab-link component-tab="Markdown">Markdown Built-in Custom Tags <tab-link component-tab="Markdown">.
+Include the `select-box` tag in the returned content.
+For more usage details, see <tab-link component-tab="Markdown">Markdown Built-in Custom Tags </tab-link>.

 <demo name="select-box"></demo>

 ### Support for Chart Display

-Include the `chart` tag in the returned content for more usage details, see <tab-link component-tab="Markdown">Markdown Built-in Custom Tags <tab-link component-tab="Markdown">.
+Include the `chart` tag in the returned content.
+For more usage details, see <tab-link component-tab="Markdown">Markdown Built-in Custom Tags </tab-link>.

 <demo name="chart"></demo>